keboola/developers-docs/extend/docker/tutorial/howto.md

     CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS               NAMES dafd708d0d7e        my-image            "/bin/sh -c 'ping exa"   58 seconds ago      Up 57 seconds                           jolly_rosalind

-The important part is *container ID*.
+The important part is the *container ID*.
 You can then run an arbitrary command in the running container with the following command:

     docker exec *container_id* *command*

-E.g.
+For example:

     docker exec -i -t daf /bin/bash